y3owk1n/undo-glow.nvim/README.md

-  animation_type = "fade", -- default to "fade", see more at animation section on how to change or create your own fps = 120, -- change the fps, normally either 60 / 120, but it can be whatever number easing = "in_out_cubic", -- see more at easing section on how to change and create your own }, highlights = { -- Any keys other than these defaults will be ignored and omitted undo = {
+  animation_type = "fade", -- default to "fade", see more at animation section on how to change or create your own fps = 120, -- change the fps, normally either 60 / 120, but it can be whatever number easing = "in_out_cubic", -- see more at easing section on how to change and create your own window_scoped = false, -- this uses an experimental extmark options (it might not work depends on your version of neovim) }, highlights = { -- Any keys other than these defaults will be ignored and omitted undo = {